neelamrathore964/drug-epc-model/README.md

 │       ├── model.py
 │       └── main.py
 │
+├── .env                                  # set your api in this file
 ├── read.me                               # Project overview and usage guide (you are here) ├── requirements.txt                      # List of dependencies
 └── .gitignore                            # Git exclusions (models, pycache etc.)